TomJamesBW/WorkItemTimeManagement/README.md

 - No undo functionality for deletions
 - No search or filter functionality
 - Timer accuracy depends on tab/browser activity (timers may drift if tab is inactive)
+- Time breakdown shows last 7 days only (older recordings still stored but not displayed)

 ## Future Enhancements
 - Work item categories/tags
 - Search and filter capabilities
 - Undo/redo functionality
-- Keyboard shortcuts
+- Extended time breakdown reports (monthly, yearly)
-- Export notes separately
+- Export time recordings to CSV
+- Statistics dashboard
 - Multiple timer instances per item
-- Statistics and reporting
 - Dark mode option
+- Work item archiving

 ## License
 This is a single-page application created for personal time management.
 Feel free to use and modify as needed.

 ## Support
-For issues or feature requests, please refer to the version history and ensure you're using the latest version (v1.27).
+For issues or feature requests, please refer to the version history and ensure you're using the latest version (v2.0).

+## Migration from v1.x to v2.0
+If you have existing v1.x data:
+- All v1.x JSON exports are automatically migrated when imported
+- Old work items with time allocations are converted to new format with empty timeRecordings array
+- Priority levels are preserved (high, medium, low)
+- Notes are fully compatible and require no migration
+- Active timers from v1.x will not restore (only new v2.0 timers persist)